nerdlab-be/traveljam/_pages/index.markdown

   title: "The coaches"
 subscribe:
   title: "Sign up for Traveljam"
-  para: "Registrations end on March 20th.
-Hurry up!"
+  para: "Registrations extended until March 22th.
+Your last chance!"
   subpara: "Sidenote: If you are a tourism professional, we're sorry but you won't be able to participate.
 You already know too much :-)"
   link: "Register for free"
   linkHref: "/register/"